IndiaProjects2024/IndiaExchange/README.md

 # IndiaExchange
 IndiaExchange - a project concept to automate small business, medium scale business, and large scale business models in an innovative way.

-Algorithm to allocate etf units:
+Algorithm to allocate ETF Units:

 ETF Value = Price of the Product / Population of the Trading System

 India Exchange will trade equities in different categories by splitting the total number of shares of existing or new company.
 A company can split or create different categories depending upon their requirements.